-Katherine Durham Oldmixon Garza is the author of Life Afterlife / A Book of the Hours, forthcoming in 2024 from 3: A Taos Press, and the chapbook Water Signs (No. 67 in the New Women’s Voices series, Finishing Line Press, 2009).
-Her poems and photographs appear in online and print magazines and anthologies.
-The director of the Poetry at Round Top Festival, held annually in the rolling hills between Austin and Houston, Katherine has served as a senior poetry editor for Tupelo Quarterly, past president of Austin Poetry Society and as a regular moderator for Texas Book Festival.
+Katherine Durham Oldmixon Garza is the author of Life Afterlife / A Book of the Hours, from 3: A Taos Press, and the chapbook Water Signs (No. 67 in the New Women’s Voices series, Finishing Line Press, 2009).
+Her poems and photographs also appear in online and print magazines and anthologies.
+The director of the Poetry at Round Top Festival, held annually in the rolling hills between Austin, San Antonio, and Houston, Katherine has served as a senior poetry editor for Tupelo Quarterly, past president of Austin Poetry Society and as a regular moderator for Texas Book Festival.
 She has guest-edited special issues of Borderlands: Texas Poetry Review , Qarrtsiluni and the Ilanot Review.

 A poet and scholar, Katherine holds a Ph.D. in English (Medieval Literature) from UT-Austin, M.F.A. in Creative Writing from University of New Orleans, and M.A. and B.A. degrees in English from University of Houston.
 At historic Huston-Tillotson University, she is professor emerita, formerly professor and chair of English.
 She has also taught for the UNO-low residency MFA program and served on thesis and dissertation committees for graduate students at St. Edward’s, Texas State, Concordia, University of New Orleans and elsewhere.